James M. Connor

-Connor has also appeared in feature films such as About Schmidt, Blades of Glory, Pendulum and Watchmen and in the short film, The Yard Sale.
+Connor has also appeared in feature films such as About Schmidt, Blades of Glory, and Watchmen, and in the short films The Yard Sale and Pendulum.
 Other movie roles include The Perfect 46 (2014), and Dream World (2012).

 Commercials and voiceovers

 In late-2014 Connor appeared as Larry Culpepper in Dr. Pepper TV commercials tied to the NCAA college football playoffs.
-Connor has also contributed voiceovers for a few video games, namely Marvel Heroes (2013), The 3rd Birthday (2011), Cloudy with a Chance of Meatballs (2009), and Gun (2005).
+Connor has also contributed voiceovers for the video games Marvel Heroes (2013), The 3rd Birthday (2011), Cloudy with a Chance of Meatballs (2009), and Gun (2005).

 He attended Creighton Preparatory School in Omaha, Nebraska, with his friend, the director Alexander Payne.